suraj44/FantasyOne/drivers/README.md

 Need to shift the logic from lib/router to drivers/router though So now, we can get whatever data we want from DB.
 Next step would be to write an onClick() function to chnage a particular value in the database (weeklyScore function is already written so test with that)

+### 04/10/2018
+So if you go to ```/drivers/update_weekly_score``` , you can update the weekly score of a specified driver using the front end.
+Only weird thing is i had to pass the "response" from the controller to the model because there's absolutely no clean way of passing information from a asychronous function (the callback) to a synchronous function (the controller)